 | Activities | One interaction | Contact, date, channel, notes, follow-up date |

 This split matters because one contact can have many activities.
 One company can have many contacts.
-One contact can be attached to one or more deals over time.
+One contact can also be attached to more than one deal over time.

 A flat spreadsheet hides those relationships.
 A spreadsheet database or CRM makes them explicit.

-Before importing or rebuilding the sheet, clean what you already have.
+Before adding new structure, clean what you already have.

 Use this pass: